New York, June 30, 2016 -- Summary Rating Rationale

 Use of Proceeds

 The principal methodology used in this rating was Global Higher Education published in November 2015.
-Please see the Ratings Methodologies page on www.moodys.com for a copy of this methodology.
+The additional methodology used in the rating of the South Campus Development Bonds was US Public Finance Special Tax Methodology published in January 2014.
+Please see the Ratings Methodologies page on www.moodys.com for a copy of these methodologies.

 For ratings issued on a program, series or category/class of debt, this announcement provides certain regulatory disclosures in relation to each rating of a subsequently issued bond or note of the same series or category/class of debt or pursuant to a program for which the ratings are derived exclusively from existing ratings in accordance with Moody's rating practices.
 For ratings issued on a support provider, this announcement provides certain regulatory disclosures in relation to the credit rating action on the support provider and in relation to each particular credit rating action for securities that derive their credit ratings from the support provider's credit rating.
 For provisional ratings, this announcement provides certain regulatory disclosures in relation to the provisional rating assigned, and in relation to a definitive rating that may be assigned subsequent to the final issuance of the debt, in each case where the transaction structure and terms have not changed prior to the assignment of the definitive rating in a manner that would have affected the rating.
 For further information please see the ratings tab on the issuer/entity page for the respective issuer on www.moodys.com.